darmado/attack-macOS/_Documentation/R&D Library/Open Source Tools/R&D Sources.md

-# Tools Index
+# R& D Sources

-This document provides a list of tools and references used for macOS security research required to build the Attack MacOS project.
+This document provides a list of R&D sources used for macOS security research required to build the Attack MacOS project.

 ##  Tools
 External tools were integrated through porting, modification, referencing, or direct embedding, based on the Attack-MacOS objctives and specific use cases.